SURVIVAL OF MICROORGANISMS IN THE NATURAL ENVIRONMENT

 The population of microorganisms in the biosphere remains roughly constant because the growth of microorganisms is balanced by the death of these organisms.
 The survival of any microbial group within an environmental niche is ultimately influenced by successful competition for nutrients and by maintenance of a pool of all living cells, often composed of human cells and a consortium of different microorganisms (referred to as the microbiome or microbiota).
 Understanding competition for nutritional resources within a given microenvironment is essential to understanding the growth, survival, and death of bacterial species (also known as physiology).

 Much of our understanding of microbial physiology has come from the study of isolated cultures grown under optimal conditions in laboratories (nutrient excess).
 However, most microorganisms compete in the natural environment under nutritional stress.
-Furthermore, a vacant environmental microbial niche will soon be filled with a different microbiota composition.
+Furthermore, a vacant environmental microbial niche will soon be filled with a different microbiome.
 In the end, appreciating the complex interactions that ensure the survival of a specific microbiome is a balance between availability of nutrients and physiologic efficiency.

 Growth is the orderly increase in the sum of all the components of an organism.
 The increase in size that results when a cell takes up water or deposits lipid or polysaccharide is not true growth.
 Cell multiplication is a consequence of binary fission that leads to an increase in the number of single bacteria making up a population, referred to as a culture.

 The Measurement of Microbial Concentrations